 Representing the global jury, architect Meisa Batayneh, Founder and Principal Architect at Maisam Architects & Engineers, based in Amman, Jordan praised the project for its sensitive approach to bird conservation.
 “The project is centered upon supporting endangered bird populations, but also re-values palm waste as a building material as well as accommodating education and eco-tourism,” she said.

-Singh Intrachooto explained that the implementation of project continued with site preparation works.
+Singh Intrachooto explained that the implementation of the project continued with site preparation works.
 “Our project has first started with landscaping and regarding,” he said.

 Jariyawadee Lekawatana and Singh Intrachooto also presented the Silver prize winning project, a community library in rural Sri Lanka some 60km from Colombo, with books on Thai cooking and massage.
 More than 200 guests from 16 countries attended the ceremony, which was held in the building that had won the Silver prize.See more